akumina/AkuminaDev/docs/Modern-Overview.md

 ## Akumina Page Experience

 In this model, the Akumina Virtual Page Builder is used to construct pages.
-Visually, the page is similar to its classic site counterpart, yet only Akumina widgets are allowed to be in the pages.
+Visually, the page is like its classic site counterpart, yet only Akumina widgets can be in the pages.

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_spa.png )